brandur/sorg/content/fragments/zcoin-language-safety.md

 A [recent bug in Zcoin][bug] allowed an attacker to mint ~550,000 new coins, the theoretical equivalent to USD$750,000 (and about 25% of the entire Zcoin supply).
-As is common with a C++ codebase, it turned out to be an easy to make and hard to spot typing problem that the permissive compiler had no qualms about letting happen (namely, a mistake of one extra character and use of a `==` equality operator instead of an `=` assignment operator).
+As is common with a C++ codebase, it turned out to be an easy-to-make and hard-to-spot typing problem that the permissive compiler had no qualms about letting happen (namely, a mistake of one extra character and use of a `==` equality operator instead of an `=` assignment operator).

 One user on the HN comment thread asked the question that as an industry we should all be asking ourselves: "Given